BenWS/cookiecutter-specific/tasks-03-30-2024-09-17-43/Tasks.md

 __Tasks__
- - [ ] Create high-level positional mock-up
+ - [ ] Create macro-level positional mock-up
- - [ ] Identify lower-level dashboard design targets
+ - [ ] Identify micro-level dashboard design targets
    - Design targets are a combination of the 'design variables' listed below
- - [ ] Create lower-level design
+ - [ ] Create micro-level design mock-ups
    - [ ] For each design target

 ---